FAQ

 It is possible that the vendors we work with (for example, a company that hosts a SPARK survey) could identify participants from their data.
 However, all of our vendors sign privacy agreements and are required by law to abide by these agreements.

-Your contact information will not be shared with researchers through SPARK’s research matching program unless you give us permission.
+Your contact information will not be shared with researchers through SPARK’s research match program unless you give us permission.

 Does SPARK sell data or DNA samples to anyone?